 There are two options for sealing any cracks or holes.
 First is Cockroach Gel Bait and 2nd is Great Stuff foam.

 Cockroach Gel Bait is a gel bait treatment specifically designed to kill cockroaches where they hide – inside wall voids and other hard-to-reach areas.
 The active ingredient in this pesticide is hydramethylnon which has been shown effective against German cockroaches.

-Now, question is What can I use to seal cracks?
+Now, the question is What can I use to seal cracks?

-You can use “Great Stuff” foam for seal up any cracks or holes.
+You can use “Great Stuff” foam to seal up any cracks or holes.